 - Respiratory protection.

-On average, 14 American workers are killed on the job every day, and according to OSHA, more than one out of every five of these fatalities is construction related.
+On average, 14 American workers are killed on the job every day, and according to OSHA, more than one out of every five of these fatalities is a construction-related death.
 Construction workers have to perform labor intensive tasks in a fast-paced environment, and they have to rely heavily on strong organization, supervision, and teamwork in order for everyone to do their jobs safely.

 In Atlanta, things can be even more strenuous for workers because of our hot and humid climate during the summer combined with the fact that those in this industry are often asked to work lots of overtime to keep on schedule.
 If a developer is not doing what they are supposed to do to ensure workplace safety, there is a much greater risk of construction site accidents.